PRODUCTS

 • Fast Charging Protocol

-Type-C charging port, supports fast charging protocols such as PD, up to 60W
+Type-C port charging, supports fast charging protocols such as PD, maximum 60W

 • Other